 We currently derive substantial revenue from the sale of wireless remote controls based on infrared (IR) technology.
 Other control technologies exist or could be developed that could compete with IR.
-If other wireless control technology gains acceptance, and starts to be integrated into home electronics devices currently controlled through our IR remote controllers, demand for our products may decrease, resulting in lower sales, earnings and cash flows.
+In addition, we develop and maintain our own database of IR and RF codes.
+There is a number of competing IR and RF libraries offered by companies that we compete with in the marketplace.
+The advantage that we may have compared to our competitors is difficult to measure.
+If other wireless control technology gains acceptance and starts to be integrated into home electronics devices currently controlled through our IR remote controllers, demand for our products may decrease, resulting in lower sales, earnings and cash flows.